saltstack/salt/doc/topics/proxyminion/index.rst

 ``__virtual__()``: This function performs the same duty that it does for other types of Salt modules.
-Logic goes here to determine if the module can be loaded, checking for the presence of Python modules on which the proxy deepends.
+Logic goes here to determine if the module can be loaded, checking for the presence of Python modules on which the proxy depends.
 Returning ``False`` will prevent the module from loading.

 ``init(opts)``: Perform any initialization that the device needs.
 This is